CUSP-NYU/RCF/README.md

 ```
 sftp  <YOUR_CUSP_ID>@staging.cusp.nyu.edu
-you will be prompt with the following
+you will be prompted with the following
 sftp>
 to learn about what usable comamnd you can type ?  ,  example : ls ( to list the file in you homefolder)  , put (to put file from you current computer into the remote computer in your home folder)
 ```